stashed/docs/docs/guides/latest/auto-backup/pvc.md

 **Verify necessary Function and Task:**

-Stash uses `Function-Task` model to automatically backup PVC.
+Stash uses a `Function-Task` model to automatically backup PVC.
 When you install Stash, it creates the necessary `Function` and `Task`.

 Let's verify that Stash has created the necessary `Function` to backup/restore PVC by the following command,